Dragostea din tei: Commercial performance

 A remix produced by Italian DJ Gabry Ponte (pictured in 2011) significantly aided the song's performance on the Italian charts.

 Haiducii's version achieved considerable commercial success, in some cases preceding O-Zone's original in international markets such as Germany, Italy, Spain, and France.
 In January 2004, it debuted at number one on the Italian singles chart, selling 200,000 copies and peaking higher than O-Zone's version.
 Aided by the Gabry Ponte remix, the single remained at number one for six weeks and spent over four months in the top 10.

 The cover debuted and peaked at number four in Spain in March 2004, followed by number one in Austria and number two in France in April.
 In May, it reached number two in Wallonia, ranking just below O-Zone's version.
-In June 2004, the track similarly peaked at number two in both Germany and Switzerland, number four in Norway, and number six in Flanders.
+In June 2004, the track peaked at number two in both Germany and Switzerland, number four in Norway, and number six in Flanders.
 It climbed to number two on the European Hot 100 Singles chart in July, and reached the top 10 in the Netherlands, Denmark, and Hungary.
 In Sweden, Haiducii's version topped the singles chart in August, outperforming O-Zone's, and remained at number one for five consecutive weeks, spending a total of five months in the top 10.
 In the United States, the single peaked at number four on the Dance Singles Sales chart in November 2004.

 By year's end, the track had ranked among the top 10 best-performing singles of 2004 in Austria, Germany, Italy, Sweden, Switzerland, as well as on the European Hot 100 Singles chart.
 It also received gold certifications in Austria, Belgium, France, Sweden and Switzerland.
 As of February 2021, cumulative European sales of the single surpassed one million units.